Michael Trucco: 'Fairly Legal's' Secret Weapon

 And when it comes to scripted television, "For me, the best show on TV is Breaking Bad, hands down.
 I've never been more impressed with a production.
 Season in, season out, episode after episode.
 I can't explain to you, inside the first thirty seconds from the pilot, it's got you hooked.
 It's interesting, it's confusing, it's mysterious, it's odd right off the bat.
 Even though we have three guest stars on our show that were from Breaking Bad.
 We've had Dean Norris, we had Mark Margolis this year, and Betsy Brandt."

 "I thought Suits was fantastic," he added, prompting the thought: wouldn't Trucco and Gabriel Macht in the same courtroom be something to see?

 But since a USA Network crossover seems highly unlikely, we'll have to make do with more of Trucco on his own, which is more than enough.
 Whether it's Justin bantering with Kate, or being truly passionate about the justice system in which he works, watching Trucco is one of the highlights of Fairly Legal.
-Here's to hoping his talent gets a lot more exposure.
+As the show begins its second season, here's to hoping even more people take notice of his talent.

 My thanks to Michael Trucco for taking the time for this interview!
 You can follow him on Twitter, and don't miss him when Fairly Legal returns to USA tonight at 9 PM ET/PT.

 (c)2012 Brittany Frederick/Digital Airwaves.
 Appears at Starpulse with permission.
 All rights reserved.
 No reproduction permitted.